 In a year which saw the San Jose Sharks make their Stanley Cup finals debut, ‘The Next One’, Connor McDavid, announce himself to the world, and Sidney Crosby make an incredible mid-season comeback, there were a lot of elite performing skaters in the NHL in 2016.

-So, in honour of a grand year of NHL hockey, here are the top-ten skaters of 2016.
+So, in honor of a grand year of NHL hockey, here are the top-ten skaters of 2016.

 10. Mark Scheifele, Winnipeg Jets, Center